 Saturday Morning

-Good morning, Sunshine!
-We hope you’re well-rested and relaxed after a fantastic first day on your weekend in Edinburgh.
-It’s a busy day of sightseeing today, so we hope you’ve got good walking shoes on!
+Good morning, we’re hope you’re well-rested after a fantastic first day on your weekend in Edinburgh.
+It’s a busy day of sightseeing today, so make sure to wear comfortable footwear.

 Edinburgh Castle

-Edinburgh Castle looks down over the city from its volcanic peak and is one of the oldest fortified places in Europe.
+From its volcanic peak, the Castle looks down over the city and is one of the oldest fortified places in Europe.
 With a long rich history as a royal residence, military garrison, prison and fortress, it is alive with many exciting tales.
-Take a guided tour of the castle to dive into the history of this beautiful fortress.
+Take an audio guided tour and dive into the history of this beautiful fortress.

 Camera Obscura & World of Illusions

-Edinburgh’s first-ever purpose-built tourist attraction and just a few steps from Edinburgh Castle, Camera Obscura & World of Illusions is part museum, part curiosity shop and a world of seeming impossibility.
+Edinburgh’s first-ever purpose-built tourist attraction and just a few steps from Edinburgh Castle, this 5-star attarction is part museum, part curiosity shop and a world of seeming impossibility.
 There are over 100 illusions, exhibits, tricks and wonders spread out across five floors, the highest one offering an incredible view over the city.
-Well worth a visit before wandering down the rest of the Royal Mile, as royalty once did, to the Palace of Holyroodhouse.

 Palace of Holyroodhouse

-Kings and queens have walked in procession down the Royal Mile for over 500 years, so why shouldn’t you?
-Make your way down to the beautiful palace and try not to get too distracted with the wonderful shops, pubs, cafes and restaurants that line the street!
+Kings and queens have walked in procession down the Royal Mile for over 500 years, and now it’s your turn!
+Make your way down to this beautiful palace and try not to get too distracted with the wonderful shops, pubs, cafes and restaurants that line the street.

 The Palace of Holyroodhouse is the King's official residence in Edinburgh.
 Open throughout the year (apart from state visits) a guided tour is the best way to discover more about this fascinating building and the kings and queens who once resided here.